On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Threat Model

-\myparagraph{Task Party's Goal.} \task is the defender and aims to detect incorrect inference during \infer by validating the transmitted representations $h_d$.
-When \task identifies incorrect inference results, \task can halt \infer and reclaim the inference costs.
-During peak scenarios, the high frequency of inference requests may prevent \task from validating every result.
-To mitigate this, \task seeks to \textit{validate as many inference results as possible without introducing additional latency}.
-As a result, any increase in the number of incorrect inferences significantly raises \task's likelihood of detecting the anomalies.
+\myparagraph{Defender's Goal.} \task is the defender and aims to detect malicious inference during \infer by validating the transmitted representations $h_d$.
+When \task identifies unexpected inference results, \task can halt the joint inference and reclaim the inference costs.
+During \infer, the high frequency of inference requests may prevent \task from validating every result.
+To mitigate this, \task seeks to \textit{validate as many inference results as possible without introducing additional latency}, thereby limiting \data's ability to launch a large-scale attack.
+As a result, any increase in the number of tampered inferences significantly raises \task's likelihood of detecting the attack.